basileldo/todo-vuejs/README.md

 Deploy Your PWA: Deploy your PWA to a hosting service like Netlify, Vercel, Firebase Hosting, or GitHub Pages.

 Verify: After deployment, verify that your app is accessible and installable as a PWA.

+## How to Connect application to a mongodb document database

+To connect your Vue.js ToDo application to a MongoDB database, you'll need to set up a backend server.
+Typically, you'd use Node.js with Express for this purpose.
+Below are the steps to create an Express server that connects to MongoDB, and how to integrate this server with your Vue.js frontend.

+**Step 1:** Set Up the Backend Server
+1.1 Initialize the Project
+First, create a new directory for your backend and initialize a Node.js project:

+**bash**

+mkdir backend
+cd backend
+npm init -y
+1.2 Install Required Dependencies
+Install Express, Mongoose, and other necessary packages:

+**bash**

+npm install express mongoose cors body-parser
+1.3 Create the Server
+Create a file named server.js in the backend directory and set up your Express server to connect to MongoDB

+Once MongoDB is installed, start the MongoDB server:

+**bash**

+mongod
+Step 3: Integrate Backend with Frontend
+3.1 Update Vue.js Application
+In your Vue.js frontend, you need to update the TodoList.vue component to fetch data from the backend and post new todos to it.

+**bash**

+Copy codenode server.js
+4.2 Start the Frontend Development Server
+Navigate to your Vue.js project directory and start the development server:

+**bash**

+npm run serve
+Now, your Vue.js ToDo app should be connected to the MongoDB database via the Express backend.
+You can add, remove, and fetch todos, and the changes will be reflected in your MongoDB database.

+**Summary**
+Backend Server: Set up using Node.js, Express, and Mongoose.
+Frontend Integration: Updated to use Axios for making HTTP requests to the backend.
+Database: MongoDB for storing ToDo items.